 Note: While trying to troubleshoot issues with layer masks, if anything goes wrong and your Photoshop PSD file gets corrupted, then you can use a third-party tool to fix Photoshop files easily and quickly.

 Here’s Another Method You Can Try Out to Fix Photoshop Layer Mask Problems:

 - Check color mode

-First check the color mode on the image which you want to manipulate.
+First, check the color mode on the image which you want to manipulate.
 This is necessary because not all commands used with Adobe Photoshop tools work for all the image modes.

 - Restoring default settings

 When it comes to layer mask issues, restoring default settings can help.
-For Adobe Photoshop 6 and higher versions – go to Options, click on tool icon.
+For Adobe Photoshop 6 and higher versions – go to Options, and click on the tool icon.
 Now choose Reset Tool (to reset a single tool) or choose Reset All Tools (to reset all tools).
 For ImageReady, to reset the layer mask tool, click Edit – Preferences – General – Reset All Tools.

 - Resetting preferences

 If restoring default settings don’t work, then resetting preferences can do the trick to fix layer mask issues.
 For Photoshop 6 and higher versions, hold down Ctrl + Alt + Shift keys during opening Photoshop or later.
 If you are prompted to delete the preferences, then click Yes.

 For Photoshop versions 5 and 5.5, locate specific files in the Settings folder present in the installation folder.
 These files include Color Settings and Adobe Photoshop 5.0 Prefs.
 You can either delete or rename the files in order to reset preferences.